-My courses are student driven and place emphasis on clear communication, critical thinking, and building useful skills for the workplace.
-In addition to traditional assignments such as book reviews and argumentative essays, students in my courses complete innovative work such as blogging and digital humanities projects.
+My courses are student driven and place emphasis on clear communication, critical thinking, textual analysis, and building useful skills for the workplace.
+In addition to traditional assignments such as book reviews and argumentative essays, students in my courses have extensive opportunities for hands-on learning, including archival research and academic writing practicums

 where students hone their writing and citation skills.

 At Kansas State University, I teach courses on Kansas, the American West, the Civil War and Reconstruction, the history of slavery and abolition, the long nineteenth century, and undergraduate survey courses.
 I teach HIST908: Nineteenth Century America on rotation and supervise both master's and doctoral students.

 A selection of sample syllabi and assignments from various undergraduate and graduate courses are available upon request.

 thorough and detailed....
 She publishes the standard and she expects all students to meet the standard.
 She is exceptionally

 knowledgeable of the subject matter and she is constantly willing to assist any student in need of assistance."